YashMhn/YashMhn/README.md

 ## 👨‍🎓 About Me

 I'm a passionate student developer who loves breaking down complex problems and building meaningful solutions from scratch.
-I enjoy working across the stack — from low-level systems in C to web interfaces and beyond.
+I enjoy working across the stack, from low-level systems in C to web interfaces and beyond.

 - 🎓 Currently a student, always a learner
 - 🧠 Logical thinker & problem solver at heart